mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 ##### 21:32

 Yes, we are inverted.
-This is [spiritual?], don't you think so?
-You're sitting here.
-How much can you sit?
+This is spiritual, don't you think so?
+You're sitting here; how much can you sit?
 What is the sound of your shikantaza?
 You say, "Yes, sound; that is a sound."
 What is the sound in you?
 You say, "sound of shikantaza," but it's too late, because real shikantaza has gone already.
 And then you catch the sound from the shikantaza, and when you grasp it: "that is shikantaza."
 It's not shikantaza – you are already inverted.
 Don't you think so?

-...
-And then finally, you follow after that again and again.
+And then you judge immediately, and then finally, you follow after that again and again.
 What happens after that, after following after things?
 After things means, sound.
-You know that Dogen Zenji says, I told you often, the moment consists of 60 instances (instants?).
+You know that Dogen Zenji says, I told you often, the moment consists of 60 instants.
+(Katagiri says "instances," but he probably means "instants"; that is probably the better translation.)
 So what you can hear, the moment, is sound of the moment. *[he snaps his fingers]* Like this.
-But, this one moment *[finger snap]* consists of 60 instances.
+But, this one moment *[finger snap]* consists of 60 instants.
 If it is true – what did you hear?
 What in the moment have you heard? *[snap]* This sound, don't you think so?
-But this sound, the moment, is nothing but sort of dregs after you squeeze the 60 instances.
+But this sound, the moment, is nothing but sort of dregs after you squeeze the 60 instants.
 And then you got the one grip of the raindrops, just the raindrops: "I've got it."
 But that is one moment – already, 60 instants you have missed!
 So how can you know?

 ##### 24:05